Water & Wastewater Industry

 Ransomware is a common tactic used by attackers, who exploit these vulnerabilities in exchange for sizable payments.
 Reports indicate that ransomware attacks on the water utility industry are increasing, putting individuals all over the country at risk.

-The water and wastewater industry provides essential services to the public and relies on technology like SCADA systems, making them vulnerable to cyber threats.
-Cybersecurity breaches in these systems can lead to disruptions in service, financial losses, and reputational damage.
+The water and wastewater industry provides essential services to the public and relies on technology like SCADA systems, making them a prime target for cyber attacks.
+Cybersecurity breaches in these OT systems can lead to disruptions in service, financial losses, and reputational damage.

 Getting started with BlastShield is easy and free.
 Follow the three steps below and get up and running fast.